okl/danger-date-expr/README.md

  * Given a date-expr pattern-string (that you are certain has a timezone in it) and a formatted date, compute the timezone of the formatted date

+Functionality around shortening date-expr pattern-strings:

+ * Given a date-expr pattern-string, make it "coarser" by one level of granularity, by removing everything before the finest-grained conversion-spec.
+ * Given a date-expr pattern-string, make it "dateless" by removing everything before the first conversion-spec.

 Notes:

  * Precisions are down to the second.